mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 Objective-C is a fairly simple language extension.
 In this file all available Objective-C keywords and concepts will be discussed.
-Absent will be library features  introduced by the Foundation, because this blows the scope of this treatise.
+Absent will be library features introduced by the Foundation.

 The code will be regular Objective-C, unless specifically noted to be an Objective-C extension.